AzodFR/Philosophers/README.md

 * Each fork are at the center of the table
 * 1 philo = 1 process
 * Main process != philo

+### Method

+The life checker is not in the main process anymore, but we fork() each philo to make multi process and the life checker is in a multi thread inside those forks.
+Still usign semaphore, the main process check the exit status (the state and the number), to check if a philo died (exit 1) or if each philo eated as much as they can (exit 0 * N_MAX ?)